PreschoolKindergartenFirst Grade

 Snack Time Subtraction and Addition

 • 8.
 The Disappearing Blueberries (Subtraction): Place six blueberries on a plate.
 The child eats two blueberries.
-The parent asks, 'If we had six and you ate two, how many blueberries are left?'
-This provides a real-world, highly rewarding subtraction lesson.
+The parent asks, “If we had six and you ate two, how many blueberries are left?”
+This creates a real-world subtraction lesson with an instant payoff.

 • 9.
 The Cracker Addition Challenge: Place two cheese crackers on the left side of a plate and three on the right.
-The child must count the left group, then the right group, and finally count them all together to discover the sum of five.
+The child counts the left group, then the right group, and finally counts them all together to discover the sum of five.

 • 10.
-The Apple Slice Fractions: The parent cuts a whole apple into two equal halves, explicitly naming the halves.
-The parent then cuts the halves into quarters, visually demonstrating how a whole object divides into equal smaller parts.
+The Apple Slice Fractions: The parent cuts a whole apple into two equal halves, naming the halves out loud.
+Then the parent cuts the halves into quarters, showing how one whole object breaks into equal smaller parts.

 A parent and child sitting at a kitchen island, using fresh berries on a white plate to practice simple math problems.